splunk/public-o11y-docs/rum/rum-deprecations.rst

 *****************************************************************

 .. meta::
-   :description: PLACEHOLDER.
+   :description: Some APIs, and parts of the data model in iOS and Android instrumentation libraries for Splunk RUM have been deprecated.

 Certain APIs and data model attributes in the iOS and Android instrumentation libraries have been deprecated or changed in Splunk RUM.
-For iOS, breaking changes were released on <date>.
-For Android, there are no breaking changes at this time, but support for deprecated APIs and data model attributes will be removed in a future release.
+As of January 30, 2025 there are no breaking changes at this time, but support for deprecated APIs and data model attributes will be removed in a future release.

 What deprecation means